An Iran official claims Iranian-German prisoner died before being put to death

 He did not elaborate.
 Jahangir's remarks were made to the state-affiliated Quds newspaper after a weekly news conference, when journalists typically buttonhole the spokesman into answering questions he didn't take from the podium.

+“Jamshid Sharmahd was abducted by Iran and held for years without a fair trial, in inhumane conditions and without the necessary medical care," the ministry said.
+“Iran is responsible for his death."

+Germany added it was "lobbying the Iranian government to hand over his body to his family.”

-Authorities in Germany and the U.S., where Sharmahd once lived, could not be immediately reached for comment.
-A lawyer for Sharmahd's family did not immediately respond to a request for comment.
+The State Department in the U.S., where Sharmahd once lived, did not immediately respond to a request for comment.
+A lawyer for Sharmahd's family also did not respond to a request for comment.

 Iran had said it executed Sharmahd on Oct.
 28. He was 69.